What is Atrial Fibrillation (Afib)?

-Atrial Fibrillation or Afib, is a heart rhythm disorder (arrhythmia) that occurs in the top chambers of your heart – the atria.
+Atrial Fibrillation or AFib, is a heart rhythm disorder (arrhythmia) that occurs in the top chambers of your heart – the atria.
 When in atrial fibrillation there is fast and chaotic electrical activity in the atria.
-In other words, instead of the atria having organized rhythm and motion (normal sinus rhythm), the atria goes so fast that there is no meaningful contraction.
-Many impulses will reach the AV node and that will govern how fast the lower chambers – the ventricles, will contract, or how fast your heart beat will be.
+In other words, instead of the atria having an organized rhythm and motion (normal sinus rhythm), the atria goes so fast that there is no meaningful contraction.
+Many impulses will reach the AV node and that will govern how fast the lower chambers – the ventricles, will contract, or how fast your heartbeat will be.

-Afib may occur in patients with no heart disease or even patients with no medical problems at all.
-More commonly it is associated with cardiovascular diseases such as Hypertension, Coronary Artery Disease or Congestive Heart Failure.
-There is also a strong link between Afib, obesity and obstructive sleep apnea.
-Recent studies have shown that many patients have genetic traits that will predispose them to atrial fibrillation.
+AFib may occur in patients with no heart disease or even patients with no medical problems at all.
+More commonly it is associated with cardiovascular diseases such as Hypertension, Coronary Artery Disease, or Congestive Heart Failure.
+There is also a strong link between Afib, obesity, and obstructive sleep apnea.
+Recent studies have shown that many patients have genetic traits that predispose them to atrial fibrillation.

-- Obstructive sleep apnea – in patients with OSA, there are changes in the pressure inside the chest that can cause stretch in the atria and increased risk of Afib.
+- Obstructive sleep apnea – in patients with OSA, there are changes in the pressure inside the chest that can cause a stretch in the atria and an increased risk of AFib.
 CPAP and weight loss can help significantly

-- Diabetes – it can cause many changes in the heart, including risk of blockages and increase in scar tissue formation
+- Diabetes – it can cause many changes in the heart, including the risk of blockages and an increase in scar tissue formation

 - Heart problems: